zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Proposes a new PAA certificate.
+Proposes a new PAA (self-signed root certificate).

 If more than 1 Trustee signature is required to add the PAA certificate, the PAA certificate will be in a pending state until sufficient number of approvals is received.